New research shows probiotics reduce Group B strep infection in pregnancy.

 ‘To our knowledge, this was the first clinical trial to use probiotics as a regimen for reducing the vaginal and rectal GBS colonization in pregnant women.’

 Probiotics are generally regarded as some of the safest natural supplements on the market.
-They have relatively few contraindications and an excellent safety ‘record’, whilst also being safe to take during pregnancy (you may wish to read our FAQ about probiotics during pregnancy here).
+They have relatively few contraindications and an excellent safety ‘record’, whilst also being safe to take during pregnancy.

 Whilst BV is only one of the factors to consider when working with clients with fertility issues, it should certainly be included in any treatment discussions and considerations.